Marinated Olives with Citrus and Herbs are an easy appetizer for your next party. They’re also perfect for happy hour with a glass of wine!

-Now back to the Citrus Marinated Olives!
+Now back to the Marinated Olives!
 Here’s how I made them:

 How to make marinated olives

 Heat the oil gently in a sauté pan over medium heat.
-Then add the aromatics.
-I chose garlic, rosemary, fennel, and orange zest cut into strips.
+Then add the aromatics: garlic, rosemary, fennel, and orange zest cut into strips.
 I used a citrus zester like this one to create the strips—I think they look prettier than using a microplane.

 How to choose aromatics for marinated olives

-I LOVE this combination of garlic, rosemary, fennel, and orange zest.
+I LOVE the combination of garlic, rosemary, fennel, and orange zest.
 The flavors keep you guessing and they complement the olives so well.

-Thyme would be a great substitute for the rosemary.
-Lemon juice, lemon zest, and red pepper flakes are other common additions or substitutions.
+- Thyme would be a great substitute for the rosemary.

 - ½ lb assorted pitted olives, drained